boryspaulewicz/bhsdtr/Readme.md

 "signal"); A participant may respond "high confidence" not because the internal evidence is high, but because, for some reason, the labels are used differently.
-It is just as unrealistic to assume that the rating scale is invariant accros participants, items, or conditions as it is to assume that the SDT decision criterion is constant.
-It leads to exactly the same kind of problem when interpreting the results - observed differences may indicate that what is supposed to be captured by the ratings is different, or that the way the ratings are used is different.
+It is just as unrealistic to assume that the rating scale is invariant across participants, items, or conditions as it is to assume that the SDT decision criterion is constant.
+It leads to the same kind of problem when interpreting the results - observed differences may indicate that what is supposed to be captured by the ratings is different, or that the way the ratings are used is different.